Best Places To Ride An RZR In Wisconsin

 Trailering In Your RZR In Wisconsin

 If you’re coming from out of state, you’ll likely be bringing in your RZR on a trailer of some kind.
-According to state law, you only need a licence plate for your trailer if it and its contents weigh over 3,000 pounds.
+According to state law, you only need a license plate for your trailer if it and its contents weigh over 3,000 pounds.
 We’ve heard of people going years without running plates on their trailers, so the likelihood of being stopped by the authorities for not having a plate isn’t super high, but still worth considering nonetheless.

 Best Places To UTV In Northern Wisconsin